JuliaAI/LearnAPI.jl/docs/src/index.md

 - `fit`, for regular training, overloaded if the model generalizes to new data, as in classical supervised learning; the principal output of `fit` is the learned parameters

+- `fit_transform`, for training transformations and transforming data in a single function call (specially usefull to avoid iterating over the data several times).

 - `update!`, for adding model iterations, or responding efficiently to other post-`fit`changes in hyperparameters